discoverygarden/islandora_drush_utils/README.md

 ## Introduction

-Contains a set of utility Drush commands.
+Contains a set of utility Drush commands for Islandora.
+These include:

+## Features

+- Deleter command to recursively delete all related nodes, media, and files.
+- Generate thumbnails command to re-derive thumbnails for nodes.
+- Null child weight command to identify and update nodes with a mix of null and integer values in field_weight.
+- Re-derive command to re-derive all derivatives for a set of nodes.
+- A user wrapper to replace the legacy [--user](https://github.com/drush-ops/drush/issues/3396) drush wrapper to support user in drush commands.

 ## Requirements